launchflow/buildflow-docs/docs/schema-validation.md

 # Schema Validation

-BuildFlow uses python type hits and dataclasses to ensure that that output of your processor matches the schema defintion of your sink (for supported sinks).
-This can be useful for catching schema mis-match errors before you even launch your pipeline.
+BuildFlow uses python type hits and dataclasses to ensure that that output of your Processor matches the schema defintion of your sink (for supported sinks).
+This can be useful for catching schema mis-match errors before you launch your application.

 ## Supported Types: